lsndr/rrule-rust/README.md

   npm i rrule-rust
 ```

-If you need browser-compatible version with wasm support, install it from `alpha` channel:
+If you need a browser-compatible version with WASM support, install it from the `alpha` channel:

 ```
   npm i rrule-rust@alpha
 ```

-Wasm package is distributed via `alpha` channel because it is based on alpha version of [napi.rs](https://napi.rs/).
-Once [napi.rs](https://napi.rs/) v3 get released, we will add wasm support to `latest` channel.
+> The WebAssembly (WASM) version is currently available on the `alpha` channel, as it relies on an alpha release of [napi.rs](https://napi.rs/).
+Once napi.rs v3 is officially released, WASM support will be included in the main (`latest`) release channel.

-See [test folder](https://github.com/lsndr/rrule-rust/tree/master/tests) to find more use cases
+For more usage examples and advanced scenarios, see the [tests directory](https://github.com/lsndr/rrule-rust/tree/master/tests) in the repository.

 ```typescript
 import { RRule, RRuleSet, Frequency, DateTime } from 'rrule-rust';